James A. Hefner: Early life

 Born in Brevard, North Carolina, Hefner was the son of Cordie Killian and Negro league outfielder Art Hefner.
 Although the Hefners were too poor to own books, James was soon recognized as exceptionally intelligent by his elementary school principal, and subsequently invited to visit her home and read her encyclopedias, an opportunity Hefner availed himself of every day after school for nearly eight years.
 Graduating as valedictorian of his elementary class and salutatorian of his high School, he matriculated to North Carolina Agricultural and Technical State University in Greensboro, North Carolina, where he was a class mate of Jesse Jackson.
 Here, too, Hefner was singled out as an exceptionally able student, by Dr. Juanita Tate, Professor of Economics, who invited him to come to her house frequently to discuss economics.
-Graduating with a B.S. in Economics in 1961, Hefner earned a master's degree in economics two years later from Atlanta University, where he later taught for several years.
+Graduating with a Bachelor of Science in Economics in 1961, Hefner earned a master's degree in economics two years later from Atlanta University, where he later taught for several years.
 In the meantime, beginning in October 1963, Hefner served at least briefly on the faculty of Benedict College.
-In 1971, he earned his Ph.D. in Economics from the University of Colorado.
+In 1971, he earned his Ph.D. in Economics from the University of Colorado Boulder.
 Hefner viewed his own role as carrying on the tradition of his teachers, encouraging young African-Americans to achieve their full potential.